 There are also issues like this.

-As a small business in what could be described as a lifestyle niche, Facebook, and especially Instagram, is generally looked at as essential social media.
-But I hope that by creating a community on Telegram, a secure platform without ads and marketing at its core, I can create a safe place for us to discuss sustainability issues and share ideas on how we can work towards positive change.
+As a small business in what could be described as a lifestyle niche, Facebook and Instagram are generally considered essential platforms for getting the word out, so they are difficult to avoid.
+But I hope that by creating a community here on the blog, along with Substack and Discord, I can create a safe and welcoming place for us to discuss sustainability issues and share ideas on how we can work towards positive change.

 Signal vs Noise published a post a few years ago on what it means to be Facebook-Free:

 1. We do not buy advertisements on Facebook, Messenger, Instagram, or WhatsApp.